tekknolagi/the-whole-bagel/abstract.md

 # A sketch of a new VM

 Pick a random Java-like programming language.
 [Lox][lox], for example.
-It has classes, inheritance, dynamic dispatch, and garbage collection.
+It has dynamic types, classes, inheritance, dynamic dispatch, and garbage collection.
 Most implementations are bytecode compilers and interpreters because that's the path the book recommends.
 Let's make an ahead-of-time compiler instead.